 UK PACT (Partnering for Accelerated Climate Transitions) is a flagship programme under the UK’s International Climate Finance (ICF) portfolio.
+The programme is jointly governed and funded by the Foreign, Commonwealth and Development Office (FCDO) and the Department for Energy Security and Net Zero (DESNZ).
 The UK is committed to tackling climate change and is investing £11.6bn via ICF over the five years to March 2026.
-UK PACT was established in 2018 with £70m funding for an initial three-year period.
-In September 2021, the UK Prime Minister announced £200m of new funding for UK PACT to continue its delivery and grow as a programme over the next four years to March 2026.

 We fund projects which support partner countries eligible for Official Development Assistance (ODA) to implement and increase their ambitions for carbon emissions reductions in line with their Nationally Determined Contributions (NDCs).
 All UK PACT projects work to accelerate partner countries’ transition to low carbon development.